 Also, to use accounts without or with an empty password, the

 guest's group policy must be changed.
-To do so, open the group policy
+To do so, open the group

 policy editor on the command line by typing

 gpedit.msc, open the key

-Computer Configuration\Windows Settings\Security
+Configuration\Windows Settings\Security Settings\Local

-Policies\Security Options and change the value
+Policies\Security Options and change the value of

-console logon only to Disabled.
+to console logon only to Disabled.

-Some OVF sections like StartupSection, DeploymentOptionSection and InstallSection are ignored.
+Some OVF sections like StartupSection, DeploymentOptionSection, and InstallSection are ignored.

 OVF environment documents, including their property sections and appliance configuration with ISO images, are not yet supported.

-Neither scale mode nor seamless mode work correctly with guests using OpenGL 3D features (such as with compiz-enabled window managers).
+Neither scale mode nor seamless mode work correctly with guests using OpenGL 3D features, such as with Compiz-enabled window managers.

-Preserving the aspect ratio in scale mode works only on Windows hosts and on Mac OS X hosts.
+Preserving the aspect ratio in scale mode works only on Windows hosts and on macOS hosts.

-On Mac OS X hosts, the following features are not yet implemented:
+On macOS hosts, the following features are not yet implemented: